 With regular use, kids can develop ways to refocus, cope with confrontations, and develop empathy.
 When students need a few minutes away from an escalating problem, offer Smiling Mind as a conflict resolution choice.
 Sitting with this app for five minutes provides time to stop, breathe, calm down, and handle problems more effectively.
-Young adults can learn to manage school-related stress.
+Young adults can also learn to manage school-related stress.

 Smiling Mind is a great introduction to meditation.
-Simply locate a comfortable spot, plug in earphones, and press play.
-Since kids practice privately, there's no need to worry about leading meditation circles full of nervous giggles.
-The app offers a chance to feel comfortable with meditation alone first.
-Each lesson is a sequential step towards learning how to meditate.
+Simply locate a comfortable spot, plug in earphones, and press Play.
+Since kids practice privately, there's no need to worry about leading meditation circles full of nervous giggles (the app offers a chance to feel comfortable with meditation alone first).
+Each lesson is a sequential step toward learning how to meditate.
 A soothing Australian voice guides you through calming breathing exercises and visualizations.
-Each audio track lasts between five and 15 minutes.
-As kids move forward, they unlock badges and a history of progress is recorded.
+Most audio tracks last between two and 10 minutes, and kids can save their favorite sessions under their Favorites tab.
+Offline use is available, and teachers can download the programs or sessions, which allows students to listen to the sessions anywhere, anytime.
+Teachers and parents can also set a reminder notification to stay on track by practicing at least three times per week.
+As kids move forward, a history of progress is recorded.

 Through Smiling Mind's guided meditation exercises, kids gain strategies to help them cope with stress and stay calm.
-With continued practice, this skill can last a lifetime.
+With continued practice, these skills can last a lifetime.
 Although the app is self-guided, it's important to take time to reflect on individual progress and discuss the emotional impact of daily practice.
-The account set-up procedures require additional time.
+The account setup procedures require additional time.